spywhere/Javatar/Developers/CodingGuideline.md

      - This folder structure intend for developers' use only
      - **Beware!** That this folder must not push to `master` or `release` branch
    - `grammars`
-     - A collection of language grammars that required within plugin
+     - A collection of language grammars that required within a plugin
    - `menu`
-     - A collection of menus that will be used within plugin
+     - A collection of menus that are used within a plugin
    - `messages`
      - A release changelog and installation messages will put in here
    - `parser`